Culture of San Antonio

-The culture of San Antonio reflects the history and culture of one of the state's oldest and largest cities straddling the regional and cultural divide between South and Central Texas.
-Historically, San Antonio culture comes from a blend of Central Texas (Southern) and South Texas (Southwestern) culture.
+The culture of San Antonio reflects the history and culture of one of the state's oldest and largest cities straddling the regional and cultural divide between South, Central, and West Texas.
+Historically, San Antonio culture comes from a blend of Central Texas (Hill Country) and South Texas (Southwestern) culture.
 Founded as a Spanish outpost and the first civil settlement in Texas, San Antonio is heavily influenced by Mexican American culture due to Texas formerly being part of Mexico and, previously, the Spanish Empire.
-San Antonio is also influenced by Texas Hill Country culture.
 The city also has significant German, Anglo, and African American cultural influences.
 San Antonio offers a host of cultural institutions, events, restaurants and nightlife in South Texas for both residents and visitors alike.